- Master of Arts in Social Justice (MA)

 Students begin the MA program by taking one half-credit course in social justice theory and one half-credit course in research methods.
 Those enrolled in the coursework stream will choose a further six half-credit courses from the approved Social Justice Studies course list.
 Students enrolled in the research project stream, creative project stream and practicum stream will choose four further half-credit courses from the approved list.
 Project students will then produce a 40-50 page research project to replace one FCE.
 Creative project students will produce the project and an artist/project statement of approximately 20 pages which will replace one FCE of coursework.
 Practicum stream students will complete a 200 hour practicum with an approved social justice agency or non-profit organization and write a 20 page report detailing their work.

-Students doing a project or creative work when completing an MA in Social Justice Studies with a Specialization in Women's Studies will take WOME 5101 and the major research paper/project must incorporate feminist scholarship.
-The proposed topic must be approved by representatives of both Social Justice Studies and the Women's Studies Graduate Committee.
-The student must also be supervised by a Women's Studies approved member of the Social Justice Studies faculty.
+Students doing a project or creative work when completing an MA in Social Justice Studies with a Specialization in Gender and Women's Studies will take WOME 5101 and the major research paper/project must incorporate gendered scholarship.
+The proposed topic must be approved by representatives of both Social Justice Studies and the Gender and Women's Studies Graduate Committee.
+The student must also be supervised by a Gender and Women's Studies approved member of the Social Justice Studies faculty.

 Applicants for admission must be graduates of a recognized university, college, or institute as well as show evidence of scholarly achievement.
 Except where otherwise stated in the Admission Requirements of a particular program, degree students must have a four year bachelor's degree or its equivalent with at least second class standing (B) based on their last 20 half courses or equivalent.